firefoxos-gamedev/book/appmanager.md

 ![Firefox OS Simulator Dashboard](images/originals/app-manager-showing-memos.png)

-We've setup the Simulator in [the chapter about preparing the environment](#setup) and we used it on the [chapter about building our first app](#firstapp).
-Now we're going to take a deeper look into the App Manager features and learn how to do the most common tasks.
+In this chapter we're going to learn the basics about the App Manager.
+By the end of it we'll know how to use it to test our apps.

 To learn more about it, check out [the Firefox OS: Using the App Manager page](https://developer.mozilla.org/docs/Mozilla/Firefox_OS/Using_the_App_Manager) on MDN.

 W> Remember: that if you are using a device running Firefox OS 1.1 or older then you need to use the Firefox OS 1.1 Simulator extension with it and not the App Manager.

-This Simulator is explained in the next chapter.
+This chapter is best understood if you take the time to follow the steps with a sample app.
+Lets use the game we're going to build as a sample app for this task.
+Download it from [the Foxnoid Github repository](https://github.com/firefoxos-gamedev/foxnoid-html5-game).

+## Launching The App Manager

+To open the App Manager select the **Tools** menu on Firefox and navigate to the **Web Developer** item.
+Inside that item select the **App Manager**.
+If you're not seeing the App Manager entry there then you're probably running an old Firefox version and should upgrade.

 ## Adding Apps